Pharmacy

 Pharmacist Foundation Training at Chesterfield Royal Hospital NHS Foundation Trust

-Chesterfield Royal Hospital is happy to announce that it will be offering two types of pharmacist foundation training programmes for the 2025 - 2026 training year - our 12-month hospital training programme and a split 9-month hospital/3-month GP practice training programme.
+Chesterfield Royal Hospital is happy to announce that it will be offering two types of pharmacist foundation training programmes for the 2026 - 2027 training year - our 12-month hospital training programme and a split 6-month hospital/6-month community training programme.

 Both programmes include: